 Meet: At Caminhos Language Centre and walk to Lagoa together

-Check the actual times in our Caminhos Activity Calendar on the right.
+Check the actual times in our Caminhos Activity Calendar.

 History of Capoeira

 As well as being a fun sporting activity for young and old, capoeira brings an incredible part of Brazilian history with it.
 Capoeira was developed in Brazil mainly by West African descendants, probably around the beginning of the 16th Century, in combination with native Brazilian influences.